ArnaudBarre/tsl/README.md

 # tsl [![npm](https://img.shields.io/npm/v/tsl)](https://www.npmjs.com/package/tsl)

 tsl is an extension of tsc for type-aware linting.
 It's designed to be used in conjunction with fast linters like [Oxlint](https://oxc.rs/docs/guide/usage/linter.html) or [Biome](https://biomejs.dev/) that can't leverage type information and currently lack APIs for writing custom rules in TypeScript.
+But you can also use it with ESLint or standalone.

 ## Features